jasonbkiefer/cc-commands-jbk/review-feature.md

    - Identify files that need modification
    - Suggest any testing approach
    - Note potential risks or considerations
+   - Generally persue the simplest possible solution to minimize implementation risks

 **IMPORTANT**: Do NOT write or modify any code.
 Only research, analyze, and propose solutions.